Conal-Tuohy/SIMILE-Gadget/README.md

 1. builds gadget and fetches the required libraries from the web
 2. generates the gadget indices used by the web application by processing your XML data.
 Since the -r option is turned on,  it will recursively scan the given directory for all the `*.xml` files, process them and save the indices in `data/blah`
 3. generates the distribution charts and the sparklines.
 This stage is optional, meaning that the web application will perform the same operation at runtime if not performed before, but if your dataset is large it's better to pre-compute them to increase the gadget's startup performance when browsing.
+4. adds metadata describing the dataset
-4. runs the gadget web application and provides you a user interface way to access the generated indices via your web browser.
+5. runs the gadget web application and provides you a user interface way to access the generated indices via your web browser.

 ## Are there any more in-depth docs?